evite/firebase-react-store/README.md

 Often project that use Firebase will map data from the real-time database into their own project store (or component) manually using several React lifecycle methods.
-Sometimes causing a two-way data binding problem when processing updates to the local store and reliably keeping both in sync.
+Sometimes this may even cause a two-way data binding problem when processing updates to the local store and reliably keeping both in sync.